OpenWIS/openwis-documentation/_kanban/OpenWIS-Backlog-000079.md

 kanIssue:
 kanPullReq:
 kanFeature: Integrated catalogue
-kanRelease: 4.2
+kanRelease: 4.0
 kanMetric: 5.2
 kanSize: 5
 kanPriority: 4
 kanRepo:
 kanProject:
 ---
-Enhancement DDS4: Direct download via HTTP
+Enhancement DDS4: Direct download via HTTP.

+Update - scrum - 2016-11-17: GT - Not mentioned re new v4.0 as part of Kanban 81. v4 - Refactoring to improve modularity.

+See the other DDS tasks.

+---

 This task was part of the OpenWISv4/GeoNetworksv3 [work package][WP] assigned to GeoCat in 2015.
 The [documentation][doc] produced as part of that work describes the new functionality delivered.